jeffmacinnes/urban_amzPugetSound/README.md

 ## Developing

-The site is built using Svelte, and the project scaffolding borrows heavily from the terrific https://github.com/the-pudding/svelte-starter.
-Project files are `src/` directory.
+The site is built using SvelteKit.
+See `src/` directory for project files.

 To install dependencies: